-Today In Hip-Hop: The U.M.C.’s Release ‘Fruits Of Nature’
+Today in Hip-Hop: The U.M.C.’s Drop ‘Fruits Of Nature’ Album

 The U.M.C.’s consisted of Haas G and Kool Kim, two teenage friends that grew up in the borough of Staten Island in New York.
 Fruits Of Nature released in 1991 on Wild Pitch Records featured the U.M.C.’s inventive brand of lively, smart hip-hop that bubbled with jazzy breaks and unique pop sensibility.
 Billboard 100 singles “Blue Cheese” and “One To Grow On” feature a melodious take on hip-hop that feels fun and breeze.
 Meanwhile, the tracks had a deep idiosyncratic quality that prevented Fruits Of Nature from veering into formulaic radio-ready pop.